corford/ansible-role-pgbouncer/README.md

 # Ansible Role: pgbouncer

+Ansible role to compile and install pgbouncer (a reverse proxy for postgresql).

 The following vars should be set in a separate var file and encrypted with Ansible vault (or similar):

 ```